MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Profile/v1.0.12/Add-AzureRmEnvironment.md

 ## OUTPUTS

 ###
-This cmdlet returns the set of endpoints and metadata that are required to communicate with an instance of azure_2.
+This cmdlet returns the set of endpoints and metadata that are required to communicate with an instance of Azure.

 ## NOTES